sidhu2690/E2E-Chat/README.md

-E2E-Chat
+# E2E-Chat
 E2E-Chat is a secure, peer-to-peer chat application built with PeerJS and WebRTC, designed for end-to-end (E2E) encrypted messaging and file sharing between two users.
 One user creates a chat room, another joins, and they communicate directly with no server storing their data.
 The app features a clean, responsive interface using Tailwind CSS.
 Features

 E2E Encrypted Messaging: Messages are secured with WebRTC’s DTLS and SRTP protocols, ensuring only the two connected users can read them.
 E2E Encrypted File Sharing: Send images, PDFs, or other files securely with WebRTC encryption.
 Two-User Limit: Only two users can connect per room, blocking third-party intrusions even if the room name is guessed or brute-forced.
-Minimal Server Role: The PeerJS signaling server only sets up the initial connection (exchanging metadata like IP addresses) and then has no further involvement.
+Minimal Server Role: The PeerJS signalling server only sets up the initial connection (exchanging metadata like IP addresses) and then has no further involvement.
 No Server Attacks: Serverless design prevents SQL injection and similar attacks.
-XSS Protection: Input sanitization blocks cross-site scripting (XSS) attacks.
+XSS Protection: Input sanitisation blocks cross-site scripting (XSS) attacks.
 Responsive Design: Built with Tailwind CSS for a modern, mobile-friendly UI.

 Demo